Felix Anudike-Uzomah: Professional career

 Anudike-Uzomah was selected by the Kansas City Chiefs in the first round with the 31st pick of the 2023 NFL draft.
-Anudike-Uzomah's rookie season ended with 14 tackles, 0.5 sacks, and 1 fumble recovery.
+Anudike-Uzomah's rookie season ended with 14 tackles, 0.5 sacks, and one fumble recovery.
 The Chiefs reached Super Bowl LVIII where they defeated the San Francisco 49ers 25–22.
-Anudike-Uzomah had 1 tackle in the game, which resulted in a 4-yard loss.
+Anudike-Uzomah had one tackle in the game, which resulted in a four-yard loss.

 On August 18, 2025, Anudike-Uzomah was placed on season-ending injured reserve with a hamstring injury.

+On May 1, 2026, the Chiefs declined the fifth-year option on Anudike-Uzomah's contract, making him a free agent after the 2026 season.